wangziqi2013/wangziqi2013.github.io/_posts/2018-12-30-filtering-translation-bandwidth-with-virtual-caching.markdown

 the IOMMU page walker is multi-threaded: At most 16 page walks can be active at the same time.

-Despite the IOMMU optimizations on both the throughput and latency of translation, this paper argues that, on common GPU workloads low TLB hit rate is observed.
+Despite the IOMMU optimizations on both the throughput and latency of translation, this paper argues that, on common GPU workloads, TLB hit rate is still lower than the case of CPU.
 One direct consequence is that address translation has become a major performance bottleneck on modern GPUs.
 There are several reasons for this.
 First, the memory access pattern of GPU features large scatter and gather operations.
+Although the GPU memory controller will try its best to coalesce memory requests such that they can be fulfilled with the least number of actual requests, the high parallelism of GPU still indicate that a large range of virtual pages will be accessed.
+Second, since the translation bandwidth is severely limited, the burst of translation requests are likely to be serialized at IOMMU, causing a non-negligible slowdown.
+The last reason is that some GPU workloads, such as graph algorithms, intrinsically have low locality.
+In the paper, it is claimed that the TLB hit rate is only around 60%, and many blocks are actually in the cache while the address translation must be performed using the slow path.